NumyAddon/ToCVersions/README.md

 # replaceToc.sh

-__replaceToc.sh__ will replace ToC placeholders for retail, classic and tbc.
+__replaceToc.sh__ will replace ToC placeholders for retail, classic, tbc, and wrath.

 Placeholders that will be replaced are:

     @toc-version-retail@
+    @toc-version-wrath@
     @toc-version-bcc@
     @toc-version-classic@